Web Summit

 Web Summit is an annual technology conference held in Lisbon, Portugal.

-Founded in 2009 by Paddy Cosgrave, David Kelly, and Daire Hickey, Web Summit was originally held in Dublin, Ireland until 2016, when it moved permanently to Lisbon.
-Web Summit has been noted for its aggressive marketing.

-The conference's topics center on internet technology, emerging technologies, and venture capitalism.
+Founded in 2009 by Paddy Cosgrave, Web Summit was held in Dublin, Ireland until 2016, when it moved to Lisbon.
+The conference's topics center on internet technology, emerging technologies, marketing and venture capitalism.
 Web Summit's partners range from Fortune 500 companies to start-ups, with attendees representing all levels and sectors of the global high technology industry.

-Web Summit runs events throughout the world including F.ounders, RISE conference in Hong Kong, Collision in Toronto, SURGE in Bangalore, and MoneyConf in Dublin.
+Web Summit runs events throughout the world including F.ounders, RISE conference in Hong Kong, Collision in Toronto, SURGE in Bangalore, MoneyConf in Dublin and Web Summit Rio in Rio de Janeiro.

 Speakers

-Speakers have included a mix of CEOs, subject-matter experts, celebrities, and politicians, including Stephen Hawking, Elon Musk, Al Gore, Bono, and U.N Secretary-General António Guterres.
+Speakers included a mix of CEOs, subject-matter experts, celebrities, and politicians, including Stephen Hawking, Elon Musk, Al Gore, Bono, and U.N Secretary-General António Guterres.

 Partners

-Web Summit's partners include Fortune 500 companies, government entities, and private foundations, such as Google, Amazon, Cisco Systems and Microsoft.
+Web Summit's partners include Fortune 500 companies, government entities, and private foundations, such as Google, Meta, Amazon, Cisco Systems and Microsoft.

 History

-2022

-The 2022 edition took place from November 1 to November 4 and welcomed 71,003 attendees, 2,296 Startups, 342 Partners and more than 2,000 media members.

-2021

-Web Summit took place in Lisbon, Portugal, from November 1 to November 4, back to the regular format but with restrictions, welcoming 42.000 participants.

-Portuguese startup Smartex won the Pitch competition.
+2025

+A court-case in the Irish Business courts between Cosgrave, Hickey and Kelly began in March 2025.

+2024

+In February, Web Summit debuted a new event in Doha, Qatar.
+The exhibition took place at the DECC.

+On January 24, 2024, Katherine Maher announced her departure as CEO of Web Summit to become CEO of National Public Radio (NPR).
+In April 2024, Web Summit staff were told Cosgrave had decided to return as CEO.

+2023

+In October 2023, a number of sponsors and technology companies like Meta, Google, and Amazon cancelled their participation due to the founder's statement on X (formerly Twitter) regarding the Gaza war, in which he asserted that he was "shocked at the rhetoric and actions of so many Western leaders and governments, with the exception in particular of Ireland's government, who for once are doing the right thing" following the Irish Taoiseach, Leo Varadkar, saying that solidarity with Israel "will fall apart" if the response to Hamas' assault "goes too far."

+Hours after Cosgrave's tweets, Israel's ambassador in Lisbon, Dor Shapira, vehemently repudiated Cosgrave and publicly informed the city's mayor that his country would boycott the event.
+Cosgrave later apologized, defending "Israel's right to exist and to defend itself", thus condemning Hamas.
+Cosgrave resigned as CEO on October 21, 2023, stating that "my personal comments have become a distraction from the event, and our team, our sponsors, our startups and the people who attend".
+Katherine Maher was later appointed CEO to replace Cosgrave.
+In January 2024 it was announced that Maher would cease to be CEO on March 1st to take up the position of chief executive at NPR.

+In November 2023, Web Summit announced the launch of a new conference in Doha, Web Summit Qatar.
+The conference took place February 26–29, 2024.